-St. Jean-de-Monts is a popular holiday resort with a glorious stretch of beach close to the Ile-de-Nourmoutier– an isthmus that separated from the mainland and can be accessed via a causeway at low tides.
-Today the town’s promenade boasts all the amenities expected from a modern resort, but hints of St Jean-de-Monts’ history are evident in the 15th century granite church.
+St. Jean-de-Monts is a popular holiday resort with a glorious stretch of beach close to the Ile-de-Noirmoutier– an isthmus accessed via a causeway at low tides.
+The town’s promenade boasts all the amenities expected from a modern resort, but hints of St Jean-de-Monts’ history are evident in the 15th century granite church.
 The beaches here enjoy some of the finest sands in the Vendée and there is a launch area for small boats and dinghies, making the own a great base for watersports and boat trips.

 Les Sables d’Olonne

-There’s a network of more than 1,000km of safe cycle routes across the region, including a truly spectacular route that stretches along 160km of coastline, from North to South of the Vendée region.
-There’s also a great coastal bike track from St Gilles to Les Dunes.
+There’s a network of more than 1,000km of cycle routes across the region, including a truly spectacular route that stretches along 160km of coastline running from North to South.
+Another coastal bike track runs from St Gilles to Les Dunes.